hisea/flake/README.md

 # Build

-If you want to build the keyboard yourself, check out [guide](./docs/build_guide.md), which describes everything you need to build your own Flake.
+If you want to build the keyboard yourself, check out [Guide](./docs/build_guide.md), which describes everything you need to build your own Flake.

-Feel free to send me the pictures of your builds, the most stylish I will post.
+Also, make sure to check out the [Gallery ✨](./docs/gallery.md) with awesome Flake builds.

 # Credits